Kris Van Assche

 Kris Van Assche (born 12 May 1976) is a Belgian fashion designer.
 He was the creative director of Berluti (2018-2021), a luxury leather brand owned by LVMH, and artistic director for Dior Homme from 2007 to 2018.

 Early life and education

-Van Assche grew up an only child in Belgium’s Flemish-speaking region of Londerzeel, between Antwerp and Brussels.
-He studied women’s wear at the Antwerp Royal Academy of Fine Arts, in Antwerp from 1994 to 1998.
+Van Assche grew up an only child in Londerzeel, in Belgium’s Flemish-speaking region, between Antwerp and Brussels.
+He studied women’s wear at the Antwerp Royal Academy of Fine Arts from 1994 to 1998.

 Career

 Early career

 After graduating Van Assche moved to Paris in 1998.
 He was immediately appointed at Yves Saint Laurent as Hedi Slimane's first assistant for the Rive Gauche Homme line.

 The collaboration with Slimane continued at Christian Dior for the launching and development of the Dior Homme collection until September 2004.
 In January 2005, Van Assche finally presented his own men's collection for the first time in Paris during Men's Fashion Week.